 - The potential risk to personal health and safety of traveler and Mason community (possible quarantine upon return).

 - Availability of common carrier and lodging.

 - Mason’s ability to assist in a return to the United States in emergency circumstances.

 - The potential benefit of travel with regard to the Mason’s mission.

 - The necessity of the travel to achieve the anticipated benefit.

-The UTAC has suspended all international travel through the end of fall semester, with the exception of travel to South Korea, where Mason has a campus.
+The UTAC has suspended all international travel through the end of spring semester, with the exception of travel to South Korea, where Mason has a campus.

 Take this guidance into account when considering non-essential personal travel.
 Check state and territorial health department websites for the latest information and any quarantine requirements.